 If possible, add a vice president from the seller’s team to the mutual action plan in order to generate credibility.
 This signals that everything in the deal is also what you’ll say to your boss.
 This two-way visibility helps if you ever need your executive to unstick a step.

 Introduce customer success or an account manager in an early milestone.
 This makes it easier for the seller to bow out gracefully after signing the contract.

 A mutual action plan shows your customer that you’re aligned with their interests, that you’re organized and you’ve done this before.
 The next step is to operationalize these plans so every rep is achieving their maximum potential.

-Download the Ultimate Map Template.
+Download the ultimate mutual action plan template.
 You can edit it to match your process and start collaborating, so your customers can see you have a plan to fix their problem and you can see if you’re dealing with a serious buyer.